For more details see the Store Locator extension page.

 Store locations are added to the locations list and displayed on the map.
-Customers can specify the exact location to search the nearby stores.
+Customers can specify the exact location to search the nearby stores and see the distance to them by clicking the Locate Nearby button.
 Also, it’s possible to specify exact radius if needed.
 You can enable customers to select search radius measurement (see this section for details).

 On the map you can display any additional info for each store.
 Store locations are added to the locations list and displayed on the map.
 Single stores are marked with a Google mark while the areas with multiple stores are shown in the clusters.